-To provide greater guidance, the following name for an individual debtor would be sufficient as the debtor's name on the financing statement: the debtor's name as shown on the debtor's driver's license if the debtor holds an unexpired driver's license (or non-driver photo identification card that has not expired) issued by the state whose law governs perfection under Article 9's conflict of laws rules.
-If the individual does not have such driver's license or nondriver photo identification card, the financing statement must include the individual name of the debtor or the surname and first personal name of the debtor.
+To provide greater guidance, any of the following names for an individual debtor would be sufficient as the debtor's name on the financing statement: (1) the debtor's name as shown on the debtor's driver's license if the debtor holds an unexpired driver's license issued by the state whose law governs perfection under Article 9's conflict of laws rules, (2) the individual name of the debtor, as under current Article 9, or (3) the debtor's surname and first personal name.
+If the debtor holds two driver's licenses issued by the state, the most recently issued driver's license is the one to which reference should be made to determine the debtor's name to be provided on the financing statement.